kenneth-alt/kenneth-alt/README.md

 <br />

 - 🔭 I’m currently working on a full stack project using the MERN stack and hosting on AWS and Azure cloud.
-- 🌱 I’m currently learning React Native, Flask.
+- 🌱 I’m currently learning Terragrunt, Vector databases.
 - 👯 I’m looking to collaborate on DevOps and Cloud Projects.
 - 💬 Ask me about DevOps, Cloud Infrastructure, Automation and Monitoring.
 - ⚡ Fun fact: I dream about flying a jet, I could explain to you how jet engines work, like a 5 years old.